StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - returns — Returns true if triangle index was valid
 - `Vertex[] Mesh.GetVerts()` — This marshalls the Mesh's vertex data into an array.
 If KeepData is false, then the Mesh is _not_ storing verts on the CPU, and this information will _not_ be available.
 Due to the way marshalling works, this is _not_ a cheap function!
   - returns — An array of vertices representing the Mesh, or null if KeepData is false.
+- `Vertex[] Mesh.GetVerts()` — This marshalls the vertex data of a custom format Mesh into an array of T. T's [VertComponent] derived format must exactly match the format the Mesh was created with, and KeepData must be true for vertex data to be available.
+Due to the way marshalling works, this is _not_ a cheap function!
+  - returns — An array of vertices representing the Mesh, or null if KeepData is false.
 - `bool Mesh.Intersect(Ray modelSpaceRay, Ray& modelSpaceAt)` — Checks the intersection point of this ray and a Mesh with collision data stored on the CPU.
 A mesh without collision data will always return false.
 Ray must be in model space, intersection point will be in model space too.
 You can use the inverse of the mesh's world transform matrix to bring the ray into model space, see the example in the docs!
   - `modelSpaceRay` — Ray must be in model space, the intersection point will be in model space too.
 You can use the inverse of the mesh's world transform matrix to bring the ray into model space, see the example in the docs!
   - `modelSpaceAt` — The intersection point and surface direction of the ray and the mesh, if an intersection occurs.
 This is in model space, and must be transformed back into world space later.
 Direction is not guaranteed to be normalized, especially if your own model->world transform contains scale/skew in it.